Have you ever tried Turkish coffee (Türk Kahvesi)? For many, it’s an acquired taste.

 - Turkish coffee cups

-- 2 heaped teaspoon ground Turkish coffee
+- 2 heaped teaspoons ground Turkish coffee

 - sugar optional – see instructions below